 So then we need to dig a little deeper to explore these tricky babies, or it may be that I have assisted a family in removing all of these previous self settling hurdles, but still they don’t sleep as long as we had hoped for.
 Here is what you will need to assess :

 - Hunger – your child might be feeding well but their feeds may be a long way from them falling asleep and as they have got older, their awake time is longer and so they are not feeling quite as satisfied as they did when they were smaller.
-Their appetite may have increased.
+Also, as they are growing bigger, their appetite may have increased.

 - Positioning – like feelings around sleep aides, babies who are now mobile such as rolling, sitting or standing in their cots, the position that they go into their cots may be problematic.
 Imagine you are your child.
 That your tummy is comfortably full, you are dressed just right for the weather conditions, you have had a lovely wind down period with your loving parent or carer, you go into your cot wide awake as you usually do, laying down on your back and you are so content and ready for sleep that you simply drift off into sleep.
 Then as is normal for babies to do, your brain starts to want you to move around in your light phases of sleep to master some milestones.
 While you are moving around, you get to sitting.
 You come out of your light phase of sleep to recognise that you are now upright in your cot and no longer laying flat and ready to fall asleep.
 You are perplexed at how you got like this and even more perplexed at what to do about it.
 Your whimper and grizzle but still can’t figure it out.
 Nope, still not right, I can’t go back to sleep.
 So you cry, your parent attends to you, they may just lay you down realising that you can do the rest on your own and leave you to settle, which you now recognise what to do and fall back to sleep quickly.
 Alternatively, your parent may not understand this and pick you up, feed you, rock you in their arms and because it is now the fifth time you have done it tonight, you are brought to their bed to spend the rest of the night.
 You parent is now too exhausted to battle your waking any further.
 Can you see how easily sleep problems can be reinforced?
 You may just need to look at teaching your baby how to fall asleep from sitting, or that for younger babies that are moving around but not yet sitting or standing, that you put their head up one end of the cot for one sleep, then offer the other end of the cot for the next sleep.
 Then your baby will learn to normalise the feeling of waking up in a different position to that of how they first went to sleep.
 A simple but very effective step.